AttackOnJasper/University-notes/notes/aws/aws.md

 ## SES
-A cost-effective, flexible, and scalable email service that enables developers to send mail from within any application
+* A cost-effective, flexible, and scalable email service that enables developers to send mail from within any application
+* Features
+	1. auto send and receive emails
+	1. Can trigger lambda & SNS
+* Use cases: automated emails, online purchases, marketing emails

 ## SWF (Simple Workflow Service)